JSB Ground Beef Recall – 100,000 Pounds Recalled for E. Coli Scare

 According to the FSIS, E. coli is a potentially deadly bacterium that can cause dehydration, bloody diarrhea and abdominal cramps for up to 8 days after exposure to the organism.
 In some cases, particularly where the victims were young children or of advanced age, exposure to the bacteria can cause kidney failure.
 Symptoms of kidney failure include easy bruising, pallor, and decreased urine output.
 Anyone exposed to the contaminated products, especially if they are experiencing these symptoms, should immediately seek medical attention.

 If you or a loved one has been injured by a contaminated food product or other defective product, it’s important to talk to an experienced personal injury attorney familiar with the state law governing your claim.
-In Vancouver, Portland, or throughout Oregon or Washington State, contact John Lutgens, Attorney at Law, for a free initial consultation.
+In Vancouver or throughout Washington State, contact John Lutgens, Attorney at Law, for a free initial consultation.